-I run this website on my own, but I’m currently subscribed for two employees – one for me and one for Murphy the Cocker.
+I run this website on my own, but I’m currently subscribed to offset the carbon emissions of three people – one for me, one for Murphy the Cocker Spaniel and one for my baby son.
 As this website grows, so will my climate positive impact.

 You can even see your own little digital forest growing!
 It shouldn’t come down to this in order to work, but it helps massively to stay engaged, share with employees and shout about to clients.

 Some people may argue that you can fund projects directly instead of using Ecologi as an intermediary.